jamesm-vt/cs109a_adni/docs/markdown_notebooks/biomarker_EDA.md

+From the short list above we can see that the lab results contain diverse analysis of the patient blood and urine, including hormone levels, protein measurements, blood sugar, and the presence of vitamins and minerals.
 Since we have no apriori hypothesis about which of these lab measurements might be more interesting than others, let's keep measurements from all the tests.